Create a Cloud call queue

 Direct Routing service numbers for call queues are supported for Microsoft Teams users and agents only.

 To redirect calls to people in your organization who are Online, they must have a Phone System license and be enabled for Enterprise Voice or have Office 365 Calling Plans.
-See Assign Skype for Business licenses or Assign Microsoft Teams licenses.
+See Assign Microsoft Teams licenses.
 To enable them for Enterprise Voice, you can use Windows PowerShell.
-For example run:
+For example, run:

 Set-CsUser -identity "Amos Marble" -EnterpriseVoiceEnabled $true